alfredogarces/Auction.Management/README.md

 # Auction Management System
 ## Design Decisions & Assumptions

 ### Architecture & Patterns
-- The project follows **Clean Architecture (Onion Architecture)** to enforce clear separation of concerns between layers:
+- The project follows **Clean Architecture (Onion Architecture)**, ensuring a clear separation of concerns across layers:
-  - **Domain Layer**: Business entities and rules (`Auction`, `Vehicle`, `Bid`, etc.)
+  - **Domain Layer**: business entities and rules (`Auction`, `Vehicle`, `Bid`, etc.).
+Entities encapsulate their own validations and internal logic, such as auction state management and bidding rules.
-  - **Application Layer**: Services (`IAuctionService`) and DTOs
+  - **Application Layer**: application services (e.g., `IAuctionService`) that orchestrate use cases and handle DTOs.
-  - **Infrastructure Layer**: In-memory repositories (mock data access)
+  - **Infrastructure Layer**: in-memory repositories (`InMemoryVehicleRepository`, `InMemoryAuctionRepository`, `InMemoryBidderRepository`) using thread-safe collections and synchronization primitives.
-  - **Presentation Layer**: Controllers (e.g., `AuctionController`)
+  - **Presentation Layer**: controllers or API endpoints exposing the system.

-- The **Repository Pattern** is used to abstract data access, supporting easy testability and infrastructure replacement.
+- The **Repository Pattern** abstracts data access, facilitating easy replacement of infrastructure and improved testability.

-- A `Result<T>` wrapper is used to encapsulate operation outcomes (success/failure) and avoid throwing exceptions for control flow.
+- Operations return a generic `Result<T>` wrapper encapsulating success or failure, avoiding exceptions for normal control flow and enabling consistent error handling.

+### Concurrency and Thread Safety
+- In-memory repositories use `ConcurrentDictionary` to store entities in a thread-safe manner, ensuring safe concurrent access and updates.
+- Where more complex state changes or multi-step operations occur, **semaphores** are employed to guarantee atomicity and avoid race conditions.
+- This approach ensures that concurrent requests do not corrupt shared data, preserving data integrity without introducing heavy locking overhead.

 ### Domain Modeling
-- Vehicles are represented by specific subclasses: `Truck`, `SUV`, `Sedan`, `Hatchback`, all inheriting from an abstract `Vehicle` base class.
+- Vehicles are represented by specific subclasses inheriting from an abstract `Vehicle` base class (`Truck`, `SUV`, `Sedan`, `Hatchback`), each with specific properties and validation logic.
-- Each domain entity encapsulates its own validation (via `Validator` classes).
-- Auctions are tied to a single vehicle and manage bids internally
+- Domain entities encapsulate business logic internally — for example, `Auction` manages auction lifecycle and bidding constraints.

 ### Error Handling
-- Service methods return a `Result<T>` object containing either data or an `Error`.
+- Service methods return `Result<T>` objects encapsulating either the data or an error, promoting uniform error handling throughout the system.
-- This enables consistent error handling throughout the system, and allows the API to easily translate failures into HTTP error responses.
+- This pattern simplifies API responses by clearly signaling success or failure without relying on exceptions.

 ### 📌 Assumptions
-- One active auction per vehicle.
+- Only one active auction exists per vehicle at any given time.
-- Auctions must be explicitly started and closed.
+- Auctions must be explicitly started and ended before bids can be placed.
-- Bidders are uniquely identified by their email address.
+- Bidders are uniquely identified by their email addresses.
-- All data is stored in memory using simple lists (`InMemoryVehicleRepository`, `InMemoryAuctionRepository`), but this can be swapped with a database.
+- Data is currently stored in-memory with thread-safe collections and synchronization, but the architecture supports easy migration to persistent storage.
+- Cloning of entities inside repositories ensures that consumers cannot inadvertently modify internal state, maintaining data integrity.